MattesGroeger/as3-cheats/README.md

 **Use cases for this library:**

-- Enable certain functionalities in live environments which should be normally deactivated (e.g. logging)
+- Enable functionalities in live environments which should be normally deactivated (e.g. logging)
 - Use cheats within games
-- Provide easter egg triggers
+- Trigger easter eggs
-- Persist cheats so you don't have to re-enter them again and again

 **Dependencies**

 This library is compiled against *as3-signals-v0.7*.
-You can download the latest version here:  [GitHub](https://github.com/robertpenner/as3-signals)
+The swc is included in the download file.
+More information regarding as3-signals can be [found here](https://github.com/robertpenner/as3-signals).

 Usage
 -----